 Contaminated Water: Consuming or using contaminated water in cooking can lead to diarrhea due to the presence of pathogenic microorganisms.
 This is particularly common in areas with poor sanitation facilities where water may be contaminated with sewage.
 Preventive measures include using treated or boiled water and ensuring good personal and food hygiene practices.

-Preventing Loose Motion
+Loose Motion Syrup & Medicines

 Preventing loose motion involves several practical measures that can help reduce the risk of developing diarrhea.
 Here are some effective strategies: